JomarieEliason/godfrey_marcus/README.md

 # godfrey_marcus
-This single-page application showcases the expertise, services and projects of a finance professional name "Godfrey Marcus"
+This single-page application showcases the expertise, services and projects of a finance professional Godfrey Marcus

 markdown
 # 💼 Financial Analyst Portfolio Website